virtualcitySYSTEMS/map-core/documentation/panorama.md

 - one RGB layer and
 - one depth layer (32bit grey scale).
 The depth layer is optional?
+- the idea. use ktx2 for compression should work if passing the blob to web gls `texture` command.

 If COGs are not possible, a fallback `static` image data structure can be used.